 Jubilee Metals Group has adopted the Quoted Companies Alliance Corporate Governance Code (the ‘QCA Code’).
 The QCA Code is more appropriate for most AIM companies and employs the “comply or explain” approach.
 Details of how the company complies with this are set out in the Corporate Governance Report in the Group Annual Report and Financial Statements, which contains an introduction from the Chairman, commentary on the 10 principles of the QCA Corporate Governance Code, as well as reports from the Audit & Risk and Remuneration & Nomination Committees

 The Company supports the concept of an effective board leading and controlling Jubilee Metals Plc.
 The Board is responsible for approving Company policy and strategy.
 It meets on a regular basis and has a schedule of matters specifically reserved for decision.
 Procedures are in place for operational management to supply the Board with appropriate and timely information and the Directors are free to seek any further information they consider necessary.
-Colin Bird, the Non-Executive Chairman, is responsible for the running of the Board and Leon Coetzer, the Chief Executive Officer, has executive responsibility for running the Company’s operational activities.
-Leon Coetzer and Colin Bird take responsibility for the Company’s liaison with shareholders.
+Ollie Oliveira, the Non-Executive Chairman, is responsible for the running of the Board and Leon Coetzer, the Chief Executive Officer, has executive responsibility for running the Company’s operational activities.
+Leon Coetzer and Ollie Oliveira take responsibility for the Company’s liaison with shareholders.

 Relations with Shareholders